gayanW/dotfiles/policies/default-tm.md

 **Unity**

 As Unity developers we don't collect any personal and sensitive information independent of Unity.
-Neutral age screen is used so to disable Unity analytics for users under 13.
+Unity Analytics is being disabled for all users at runtime.
 If you want to know more about how Unity Analytics works or to exercise choice in regard to the data collected by it, refer to their [privacy policy](https://unity3d.com/legal/privacy-policy).

 **Admob**